Kintyre/jmespath/README.md

 ## Support

 Community support is available on best-effort basis only.
 For information about commercial support, contact [Kintyre](mailto:sales@kintyre.co)
+Issues are tracked via [GitHub](https://github.com/Kintyre/jmespath/issues)

 ## History

+ * 1.9.1 (Nov 12, 2018) First public 2.0 release canadate
+   * Add several custom functions to JMESPath core to simplify common Splunk data scenarios.
+   * *BREAKING CHANGE*:  Switched to use `spath` style arguments instead of `xpath` style.
+(Technically a compability layer is in place, but I'm hoping not to keep that around too long.)
+   * Ensure that complex results are always returned as a JSON string, not as a python representation format.
+This allows subsiquent processing with less hassle.
+   * Significant expansion of docs and UI feedback.

  * 1.0.2 (Nov 9, 2018) - Added logo
    * Add appIcon images to avoid AppInspect violations